-Email of the Day: Changing Prep Schools Too Many Times
+Changing Prep Schools Too Many Times

+Too many families these days make the mistake of changing prep schools (and colleges) for the wrong reasons and/or too many times.
 These emails are part of an exchange between me and a parent who contacted me looking for advice on having his child change prep schools.
 This same parent opted not to hire me a year ago when the child last switched schools.
 This is the child’s third school in four years (one public, one parochial, one prep (he reclassed)) and they want to switch to a fourth school for his final year.
 His younger brother also currently attends the same school and they would like the two to stay together.

 Kyle,